When you think of springtime in Kansas, the images that come to mind are thunderstorms, warming weather, and the awakening of our flora and fauna.

-A dazzling display can be found at the Wichita Botanica where 51,000 tulips in more than 80 varieties have names such as Palmyra, Pink Star, and Sugar Love.
-Keep in mind, many of the tulips bulbs are sold after the display.
+A dazzling display can be found at Wichita's Botanica where 51,000 tulips in more than 80 varieties have names such as Palmyra, Pink Star, and Sugar Love.
+Keep in mind, many of the tulip bulbs are sold after the display.

 The tiny town of Belle Plaine puts on a splendid springtime tulip and daffodil display as well.
 Across the 15 acres of the Bartlett Arboretum, a local non-profit arboretum, tulips woo visitors who wander through the historic property.
 Running in April, the annual Tulip Time Festival welcomes flower enthusiasts to downtown Belle Plaine.